inviqa/MX_HelperBar/README.md

 What follows is a list of the commands currently available.
 This list will grow and get better with time (like wine!).

-### Clear Cache
+### Clear Cache (cc)

 This command will allow you to refresh cache types as if you were doing it from the Magento _Cache Management_ page.

-Start typing 'Cache' in the Helper Bar textbox to see the list of available commmands.
+Start typing 'cc' in the Helper Bar textbox to see the list of available commmands.
 All the following are valid commands:

 ```
-  > Clear Cache for: All
-  > Clear Cache for: Configuration, Layouts, Blocks HTML output
+  > cc
+  > cc configuration
-  > Clear Cache for: Database DDL operations
+  > cc database ddl operations
 ```

-### Template Path and Block Hints
+### Template Path and Block Hints (tph)

 This command allow you to enable or disable template path hints as you were doing it from _Stores -> Configuration -> Advanced -> Developer -> Debug_

-For instance choose _Template Path Hints for: Storefront Enable_ and this will set:
+For instance choose _tph front en_ and this will set:
 _Enabled Template Path Hints for Storefront_ and _Add Block Names to Hints_ to 'Yes'

+instead, if you choose _tph en_ this will enable the template hints on the storefront and in the adminhtml site area

+### Navigation shortcut (nav)

+The navigation shortcut commands allow you to quickly navigate to other magento pages.
+For instance choose _nav cms block_ to be redirected to the Cms Blocks page.

+If you want to contribute adding more shortcuts you can easily do so by editing the _etc/di.xml_ file.

+Add a new _virtualType_ (see as an example _navigation_redirect_cms_page_) and inject it as a new argument in the type _MX\HelperBar\Model\NavigationRedirectRepository_

 ## Contributing
 By making this open source we hope others will gain value from it and use it as part of their projects.